-CM Group, of which Campaign Monitor is a part of, recently surveyed over 1,000 consumers across generations to better understand the coming-of-age generation and their motivations, behaviors, and preferences.
+Marigold, of which Campaign Monitor is a part of, recently surveyed over 1,000 consumers across generations to better understand the coming-of-age generation and their motivations, behaviors, and preferences.

 For the full report, make sure to head here!
 But for now, take a look at these five ways that Gen Z differs from Millenials when it comes to marketing.

 1. Gen Z is more likely to listen to individuals, not brands

 One of the most fundamental and important differences between Gen Z and millennials is that Gen Z is more likely to trust individuals than particular brands or media outlets.

 “Individual voices are gaining prominence, and especially for younger generations, the idea of trust in media is shifting to voices even more than brands and media outlets,” says Kerry Twibell, a former media executive who has worked at MediaLink, Hearst, Conde Nast, Newsweek, and News Corp.

 This has implications not just for how Gen Z consumes media, but also how they shop.
 According to the study, Gen Z is more likely to seek out the recommendations of online influencers they trust compared to prior generations.

 So what does this mean from a marketing perspective?
 We’ve known the value of personal recommendations for a while now, but with Gen Z, it’s only going to be more important.
 And for brands small and large, a key part of their marketing strategies moving forward is going to be centered around being able to get real people to talk about your product.